jsborjesson/passwords/source/02-Method.md

 It was also possible to go through the form multiple times.
-That said, there is no gain in doing this other than pure spite, and as I've been following along with the rate responses have been coming in I have seen nothing that would indicate this, hence I'm going to assume that the answers I have received are valid.
+That said, there is no gain in doing this other than pure spite, and as I've been following along with the rate responses have been coming in I have seen nothing that would indicate this, hence I'm going to assume that the answers are valid.